 - Filter the precipitate of ferric hydroxide through the funnel and wash the precipitate with hot water.

-- Add the freshly prepared ferric hydroxide precipitate to potassium oxalate solution gradually with constant stirring so that precipitate dissolves completely and green colour solution is formed.
+- Add the freshly prepared ferric hydroxide precipitate to potassium oxalate solution gradually with constant stirring so that precipitate dissolves completely, and the green colour solution is formed.

-- Transfer the green coloured solution in a china dish and concentrate the solution till the crystallization point is achieved.
+- Transfer the green-coloured solution to a china dish and concentrate the solution till the crystallisation point is achieved.

-- Place the china dish in cold water and allow to cool for an hour.
+- Place the china dish in cold water and allow cooling for an hour.

-- Green crystals of potassium ferric oxalate is formed.
-Remove the crystals from the mother liquor
+- Green crystals of potassium ferric oxalate are formed.
+Remove the crystals from the mother liquor.

 - Wash the crystals with ethyl alcohol and dry them between the folds of filter paper.